 Family Fun at Alpine Slide at Magic Mountain

-This venue has been around for a long time for good reason – it’s fun!
+This venue has been around for a long time for a good reason – it’s fun!
 Activities include a double water slide, an 18-hole miniature golf course, go-karts, and bobsleds.
 In fact, the bobsleds alone are reason to visit.
 A chairlift brings riders to the top of the hill.
 From there, each rider controls his or her own bobsled down tracks with banks and straightaways.
 Control your speed with the handbrake.

 Ride the Scenic Chairlift & Bike Down

-Visit the Big Bear Discovery Center
+Visit the Big Bear Visitors Center

 Take a Stroll in the Village

-After a day of summer activities on the water or hiking, we like to take a stroll through the village.
+After a day of summer activities on the water or on trails, we like to take a stroll through the village.
 It’s a casual gathering place with sitting areas, locally-owned shops and a good selection of restaurants.
 These include international cuisine as well as comfort food, and sweet shops.
 The North Pole Fudge & Ice Cream shop is among our favorites.
 The village is also a good place to find locally made crafts and unique gifts.
 They make perfect souvenirs of our Big Bear Lake family vacation.